barrettscott/prompt-eng-setup/README.md

 2. Download "Miniconda3 Windows 64-bit" installer
 3. Run installer, accept defaults until "Advanced Installation Options"
 4. **Important**: Check both boxes:
-   - ☑️ "Add Miniconda3 to my PATH environment variable" **(Ignore the red "Not Recommended" warning—we need this!)**
+   - ☑️ "Add Miniconda3 to my PATH environment variable" **(We're checking this box so `conda` works directly in PowerShell throughout the course — the installer labels this "not recommended," but we are doing it on purpose for a simpler workflow.)**
    - ☑️ "Register Miniconda3 as my default Python 3.x"
 5. Complete installation, close PowerShell completely and reopen it